eren9677/DBMS-Project/README.md

 * Database Design: A meticulously crafted Entity-Relationship (ER) diagram that visually depicts the structure and relationships between entities within the database.
 * Implementation Details: A clear and concise description of the development process, including the technologies and tools employed.
 * Testing and Validation: A thorough approach to testing the functionality of the database by adding sample data and verifying its integrity.
-* Conclusions and Reflections: Insights gleaned from the project, encompassing both technical takeaways and the value of teamwork in accomplishing the project goals.
+* Conclusions and Reflections: Insights gained from the project, encompassing both technical takeaways and the value of teamwork in accomplishing the project goals.